-WellStop is a community-based organisation that focuses on the prevention of sexual abuse and sexual harm in our communities across the lower North Island.
+WellStop is a community-based organisation that aims to eliminate harmful sexual behaviour in our communities across the lower North Island.
 We want to help create strong safe communities by working with others: individuals, families, communities, professionals to achieve this goal.

 WellStop works in a responsive way in different communities.
 Services may differ depending on the needs of the community, on the other services available, and at times on the funding available.

 We believe that geography should not be a barrier to people getting help, so try to grow services ourselves or work in collaboration with community partners to develop the services over time.

 To see what is available in your community, click here.